clusty/unity-matrices/Readme.md

 - Permutations are composable, so first compose permutations and then call Question 2

 *Question 4*
-- If a permutation swaps only 2 axis, the operation can be expressed as a "transpose", if the transpose routine can accept 2 extra strides.
-Memory is not contiguous
+- If a permutation is even it can be expressed as a transposition. the transpose routine can accept 2 extra strides.
+Memory is not contiguous.

 *Question 5*
 - I need to refactor the question 1 utility function to accept the 2 extra strides.
 Current solution swaps, but the code is not common with Q1